Hoping to avoid road trip mistakes on your next trip?

 Lesson Learned:

-And when you’re driving through rural or remote areas, even radio signals can be fuzzy at best.
+And when you’re driving through rural areas or remote corners, even radio signals can be fuzzy at best.

 Road Trip Mistake #4